VinLark/v0rtex-injector/README.md

-# This just adds SE 10.3.3 Support, or tries to.
+# This fork is obsolete, all iPhones have been added to original
 # v0rtex-injector beta 4

 Get v0rtex tweak injector here: https://github.com/thisiswisy/v0rtex-injector/releases/tag/b4